Kuuuube/kanjigrid/README.md

 - Added Time Travel option to view what a Kanji Grid looked like in the past.

+- Added support for `user_files` folder for users to add custom groupings without getting wiped on updates.

 ### Groupings

 - Groupings are now contained in individual json files instead of a single python file.